majianjia/QingStation/doc/anemometer.md

 But sometimes the maximum might might not be the main peak due to environmental noise or turbulance.
 So simply capture the maximum peak to locate the beam does not works.

+The accuracy of matching the signal can be as high as the resolution of time in the ADC sampling period, i.e. `~1us @ 1Msps`.

+This is by now the most unstable part because the inference from the driver affects the detection of the echo.
+Result in sometimes this method will fail and the detection offset by one period, `25us`.

 In practice, there are around `1` in `50` misaligned peak measurement in my silence living room and `1` in `5` while next to the TV.
 After the MSE, most of them can be corrected; in a 12 hour measurement, 'only' `340` in `43200`, `0.7%` error rate.
 But this is not the end, a further correction is to use the sound speed calculated from the `dt`.